1969 NFL season: NFL playoffs

 In the Eastern Conference championship game, the Cleveland Browns and Dallas Cowboys met for the third straight year.
 The Cowboys had won in 1967 in Dallas and the Browns in 1968 in Cleveland; this was the rubber match before the Browns would move to the American Conference in the merger/realignment.
 The Cowboys were favored, as they featured the best offense in the NFL, a better record than Cleveland, and were at home.
 However, the Browns jumped on the Cowboys early and often in cruising to a surprising 38–14 win at the Cotton Bowl.

 In the Western Conference, the Vikings were four-point favorites over the Rams in Minnesota.
 Three weeks earlier, the Vikings (10–1) met the Rams (11–0) in Los Angeles and won, 20–13.
 This time, the Rams broke out on top and led 17–7 at halftime.
 After the Vikings scored to make it 17–14, the Rams settled for another short field goal (both Ram field goals came when they could not get a touchdown from inside the 5 yard line; this would ultimately cost them the game) to make it 20–14.
 Joe Kapp led the Vikings to the go ahead touchdown early in the 4th quarter, helped by a controversial penalty on Rams defender Jim Nettles.
 Viking receiver John Henderson caught a pass and ran to the Rams 20 yard line where he was tripped up by Eddie Meador.
 Not sure if the defender made contact and not hearing a whistle, Henderson got up and starting running; Nettles then tackled him and was called for unnecessary roughness.
 Nettles claimed he never heard a whistle and asked "what was I supposed to do, stand there and watch him run into the end zone?!"
 With the ball moved inside the ten-yard line, Kapp eventually put the Vikings ahead 21–20 with a short touchdown run.
 Shortly thereafter, Vikings DE Carl Eller sacked Ram QB Roman Gabriel in the end zone to make it 23–20.
 The Rams forced a Viking punt and began driving for a potential tying field goal or go ahead touchdown but Gabriel was intercepted by Alan Page at the 45-yard line with under two minutes to play to clinch the win.
 After starting the season with eleven consecutive victories, the Rams lost all four games in December; they won the last edition of the third place Playoff Bowl, shutting out Dallas 31–0 on January 3 in Miami.

 In the NFL final in Minnesota on January 4, the Browns were thoroughly dominated for the second year in a row.
 In 1968, the Colts beat them 34–0 in Cleveland; in this game the Vikings won 27–7, completely shutting down the Browns offense while Minnesota gained nearly 200 rushing yards.

+Playoff Bowl

+The Playoff Bowl was between the conference runners-up for third place in the league.
+The game, in its tenth and final year, was played one day before the title game.